tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 #### Caveats of URL Fingerprints in High Frequency Releases

+You can use the fingerprinting schema not only for assets that come from the DAM but also for JS- and CSS-files and related resources.

+[Versioned Clientlibs](https://adobe-consulting-services.github.io/acs-aem-commons/features/versioned-clientlibs/index.html) is a module that uses this approach.

-There is another caveat having URL fingerprints; it ties the URL to the content.
+But here you could face another caveat having URL fingerprints: It ties the URL to the content.
 You cannot change the content without also changing the URL (aka., update the modification date).
-That is what the fingerprints are designed for.
+That is what the fingerprints are designed for in the first place.
 But consider, you are rolling out a new release, with new CSS and JS files and thus new URLs with new fingerprints.
 All of your HTML pages still have references to the old fingerprinted URLs.
-So, to make the new release consistently work, you need to invalidate all HTML pages at once to force a re-rendering with the new fingerprint.
+So, to make the new release consistently work, you need to invalidate all HTML pages at once to force a re-rendering with references to the the newly fingerprinted files.
 If you have multiple sites relying on the same libraries, that can be a considerable amount of re-rendering – and here you cannot leverage the `statfiles`.
-So be prepared see load peaks on your Publish systems after a rollout.
-You might consider a blue-green deployment with cache warming or maybe a TTL-based cache in front of your dispatcher ... the possibilities are endless.
+So be prepared to see load peaks on your Publish systems after a rollout.
+You might consider a blue-green deployment with cache warming or maybe a TTL-based cache in front of your Dispatcher ... the possibilities are endless.

+#### A Short Break

 Wow - That's quite a lot of details to be considered, right?
 And it refuses to be understood, tested and debugged easily.
 And all for a seemingly elegant solution.
 Admittedly, it is elegant – but only from an AEM-only perspective.
-But together with the Dispatcher it becomes nasty.
+Together with the Dispatcher it becomes nasty.

 And still – it does not solve one basic caveat, if an image is used multiple times on different pages, they will be cached under those pages.
 There is not much caching synergy there.

-In general, URL fingerprinting is a good tool to have in your toolkit, but you need to apply it with care because it can cause new problems while solving only a few existing ones.
+In general, URL fingerprinting is a good tool to have in your toolkit, but you need to apply it with care, because it can cause new problems while solving only a few existing ones.

-That was a long chapter.
+So... that was a long chapter.
 But we have seen this pattern so often, that we felt it's necessary to give you the whole picture with all pros and cons.
 The URL Fingerprints solve a few of the inherent problem in the Spooler Pattern, but the effort to implement is quite high and you need to consider other - easier - solutions as well.
 Our advice is to always check if you can base your URLs on the served resources paths and not have an intermediate component.
 We will get to this in the next chapter.

 ##### Runtime Dependency Resolution

 Runtime Dependency Resolution is a concept that we have been considering in one project.
 But thinking it through it became quite complex and we decided not to implement it.

-Here is the basic idea,
+Here is the basic idea:

-The dispatcher does not know about the dependencies of resources.
+The Dispatcher does not know about the dependencies of resources.
 It's just a bunch of single files with little semantics.

 AEM also knows little about dependencies.
-It lacks a proper semantics or dependency tracker.
+It lacks a proper semantics or a "dependency tracker".

 AEM is aware of some of the references.
 It uses this knowledge to warn you when you try to delete or move a referenced page or asset.
 It does so by querying the internal search when deleting an asset.
 Content references do have a very particular form.
 They are path-expressions starting with "/content".
 So, they can easily be full-text indexed – and queried for when necessary.